When family provides the care — the informal caregiver reality

 Be honest with your siblings about what you need.
 Some siblings don't help because they don't realize you're struggling.
 Others don't help because they're avoiding the burden.
 You can't control which is true, but you can speak clearly: "I'm carrying this alone and it's not working.
 Here's what I need."
 It might not change anything.
 But some siblings step up once they understand the cost.

 Watch for the moment when it stops being possible.
 Some people ignore this moment for years because the alternative feels impossible.
-But there are actual breaking points: health crises for you, complete exhaustion, your parent's needs escalating beyond what any one person can manage.
+But there are actual breaking points: health crises for you, complete exhaustion, your parent's needs escalating beyond what one person can manage.
 The sooner you can see that moment coming, the more time you have to plan for it.